SNoRe: Scalable Unsupervised Learning of Symbolic Node Representations: Discussion

 \section{Discussion}

 In this section we summarize the main results and their implications, and discuss the limitations of the proposed SNoRe approach.

-As empirically shown in Section~\ref{sec:results}, SNoRe and SNoRe SDF outperform state-of-the-art methods on most datasets and performs comparably or slightly worse on others (e.g., Homo sapiens, Wikipedia).
-Coupled with the ability to use different distance metrics, speed and explainability of the embedding, this algorithm provides a very good alternative to state-of-the-art algorithms.
-We further back this claim in Section~\ref{sec:statistical}, where we show how SNoRe outperforms node2vec with pairwise Bayesian performance comparison.
+As empirically shown in Section~\ref{sec:results}, SNoRe and SNoRe (SDF) outperform state-of-the-art methods on most datasets and perform comparably or slightly worse on others (e.g., Homo sapiens, Wikipedia).
+Coupled with the ability to use different distance metrics, \emph{speed} and \emph{explainability} of the embedding, this algorithm provides a very good alternative to the state-of-the-art algorithms.
+We further back this claim in Section~\ref{sec:statistical}, where we show that SNoRe outperforms the strong baseline node2vec according to the pairwise Bayesian performance comparisons.
 In both execution time and classification results, we show that the proposed algorithm is scalable since it achieves best results on both the smallest and the largest dataset while using the same amount of space or less than the baselines we compared it to.
-This is further shown in Figures~\ref{fig:timenf} and~\ref{fig:timemetric} where the different number of features and distance metrics display the benefits of an efficient implementation.
+This is further shown in Appendix~\ref{sec:app-time}, where the effects of parameters on execution time are shown.
+We also show the importance of efficient implementation of sparse algorithms and why such implementations are crucial for the future.

-By observing the classification results of embeddings that have a different number of features we have observed another interesting phenomenon.
-On datasets where all baselines achieved results that were similar to the random baseline, the number of features did not matter and an embedding with 4 features achieved similar results to the one with 4096.
-This gives us the ability to judge how susceptible a dataset is for classification.
+By observing the classification results of embeddings that have a different number of pivot nodes, maximum walk length and number of walks per node we have observed another interesting phenomenon.
+On datasets where all baselines achieved results that were similar to the random baseline, the parameters did not matter and for example an embedding with 4 features achieved similar results to the one with 4096.
+This gives us the ability to judge how susceptible a dataset is for classification and to judge if SNoRe is the suitable embedding algorithm for the task.

-While observing classification results between a different fixed number of features can give us an idea how susceptible a dataset is for classification, observing the number of features returned by SNoRe SDF can give us some insight into the structure of the network.
-This is most notable on the Wikipedia dataset where SNoRe SDF gives us a dense embedding since all nodes have at least one node in common.
-On the other hand, when using the same amount of space as a dense embedding on the Coauthor PHY dataset, our algorithm generates an embedding with all nodes used as sparse features.
+While observing classification results between different parameters can give us an idea how susceptible a dataset is for classification, observing the number of features returned by SNoRe (SDF) can give us some insight into the structure of the network.
+This is most notable on the Wikipedia dataset where SNoRe (SDF) gives us a dense embedding since all nodes have at least one node in common.
+On the other hand, when using the same amount of space as a dense embedding on the Coauthor PHY dataset, our algorithm generates an embedding with all nodes used as features.
 This shows that the Coauthor PHY network is a lot more decentralized than the Wikipedia one.

 SNoRe uses nodes as features, making it possible to explain the reasoning behind why an instance was classified in a certain way.
 This can be done with the use of tools such as SHAP and allows us to use this embedding algorithm in situations where explainability is crucial such as medicine.